 It is proposed that the subject property be connected to the future 300 mm diameter watermain on the future North-South Chapman Mills Extension.
-In the future, a second connection will be made to a 300 mm diameter watermain within a future local road to the east of Greenbank Road.
+In the future, a second connection will be made to a 300 mm diameter watermain within a future local road in the subdivision development to the north of the subject property.
 The proposed water servicing is depicted in Figure 3.